News / 23 December 2025

-EMBL Australia researchers and alumni have been awarded almost $3.5 million in recent grant funding, enabling ambitious new research projects that push the boundaries of fundamental science across our network.
+EMBL Australia researchers and alumni have been awarded more than $7 million in recent grant funding, enabling ambitious new research projects that push the boundaries of fundamental science across our Partner Laboratory Network.

 Dr Sami Al-Izzi, a postdoctoral researcher in the Morris Group, was also recently awarded a Discovery Early Career Researcher Award (DECRA) of more than half a million dollars to advance the mathematical modelling of living biological surfaces.